mietek/halcyon-website/pages/tutorial/index.md

 Even though we know we want to use _hourglass,_ we don’t know which version constraints to declare — _hourglass_ could have its own dependencies, and we should add constraints for all of them.

+We can use Halcyon to find out what these constraints are.

-Fortunately, Halcyon can help.
-Check out [`step4`](https://github.com/mietek/halcyon-tutorial/tree/step4), and try installing it:
+Check out `step4`, and try installing it:

 <div class="toggle">
 <a class="toggle-button" data-target="declare-a-version-constraint-log1" href="" title="Toggle">Toggle</a>